jaimecgomezz/nvim-dap-ruby-rdbg/README.md

         {
             -- Attach a running `rdbg` instance.
 By providing no `args` nor -- `target` values it's understood that you want to connect to a -- debuggee.
-Please see the #attach-to-debbuggee instance name = "attach to a debuggee",
+Please see the #attach-to-debuggee instance name = "attach to a debuggee",
             -- The `port` is optional, if isn't provided, you'll be prompted for -- one at the beginning of the debug session